Constrained Reinforcement Learning for Safe Heat Pump Control: Constrained RL

 The log barrier method is recognized for its capability to address constrained optimization problems that include inequality constraints, yet it is prone to challenges with numerical stability.
 This instability arises because the logarithmic function within the log barrier method cannot accommodate conditions where $g(x) > 0$, leading to difficulties in maintaining stable optimization.

-In the realm of Deep RL, where neural networks are employed to approximate value functions and model continuous control policies, the issue of constraint satisfaction becomes particularly pronounced.
-Due to the inherent randomness in initializing neural network parameters, the policy defined by the actor network might initially violate some constraints, thus outlining an unsafe policy.
-A straightforward workaround might involve clipping the network's output values to the output layer to mitigate constraint violations.
-However, these approaches may stop gradient flow during the optimization process or even overlook constraint violations entirely.
+In the realm of deep RL, where neural networks are used to approximate value functions and model continuous-control policies, ensuring constraint satisfaction is particularly challenging.
+Due to the randomness of neural network initialization, the policy defined by the actor network may initially violate constraints, yielding an unsafe policy.
+A straightforward workaround with log-barrier penalties is to clip the constraint-violation cost to avoid numerical instability near feasibility.
+However, such clipping can introduce saturation and flat gradients during optimization, impeding learning and potentially masking the severity of violations.

-To solve there drawbacks associated with directly clipping the neural network's output, a novel approach involving a linear smoothed log barrier function~\cite{logbarrierExtension}, $\Tilde{\psi}(x)$, has been introduced.
-This function is designed as follows:
+To solve these drawbacks associated with directly clipping the neural network's output, a novel approach involving a linear smoothed log barrier function~\cite{logbarrierExtension}, $\psi(x)$, has been introduced.
+This function is as follows:

 where $\mu$ is a parameter that adjusts the function's behavior.
-The key advantage of $\Tilde{\psi}(x)$ lies in its continuous and differentiable nature across its entire domain, allowing for the application of stochastic gradient descent (SGD) without being confined solely to the feasible set.
+The key advantage of $\psi(x)$ lies in its continuous and differentiable nature across its entire domain, allowing for the application of stochastic gradient descent (SGD) without being confined solely to the feasible set.
 This facilitates a more robust and flexible approach to optimizing neural networks in the context of constrained RL.